Pressure Injuries

 • Optimize nutritional status and treatment of comorbid disorders before surgery.

-• Help prevent pressure injuries in at-risk patients with meticulous wound care, pressure reduction, and avoiding any unnecessary immobilization.
+• Help prevent pressure injuries in at-risk patients with meticulous wound care, pressure reduction, and avoidance of any unnecessary immobilization.

 Drugs Mentioned In This Article